 Peter Snell won gold wearing this shoe in the 800 metres at the 1960 Rome Olympic Games.
-It was made by his coach, Arthur Lydiard – you can see his signature on the side of the shoe.

 The other contenders in the race were wearing Adidas.
 The company gave free shoes to every finalist except Snell – they didn’t consider him a medal prospect.
 But when he won the semi-final, Adidas sent him some shoes.
 Snell stuck with Lydiard’s.